kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 ## Known Issues

-Currently, it is possible to create specifcations with invalid Affix definitions as they are not checked semantically.
+Non Linux systems: Currently, it is possible to create specifcations with invalid Affix definitions as they are not checked semantically.

-The specifations cannot be executed, currently.
+Non Linux systems: The specifations cannot be executed, currently.
 There is no parser and evaluator generator backend implemented yet.

 ## Release Notes